-Notwithstanding the above, Lloyd's RDSs are a well established means of measuring aggregate exposures within syndicates and across the market as a whole.
+Lloyd's RDSs are a well established means of measuring aggregate exposures within syndicates and across the market as a whole.
 However, there are some aspects of their basis and design that may need to be adapted by agents when developing suitable stress and scenario tests to support their ICA assessment.

-Some of Lloyd's RDSs are considered to be more extreme than the confidence levels required for ICAs level of likelihood, but others are not.
+Some of Lloyd's RDSs are considered to be more extreme than the 1:200 level of likelihood, but others are not.
 Agents must adapt or combine their RDS's for use in the ICA to achieve a sufficiently extreme level of confidence and be able to demonstrate the rationale for the level chosen.